White and Beige Wednesday for Máxima and Mary

 Princess Mary also went for recycled pieces, wearing a white blouse with a layered front and a beige tweed-style skirt.Filed under Danish Royals, Dutch Royals

-Tagged Crown Princess Mary, Fashion, Health, Hospital, Patronage, Queen Máxima.
+Tagged Crown Princess Mary of Denmark, Fashion, Health, Hospital, Patronage, Queen Máxima of the Netherlands.